tombewley/tombewley.github.io/_pages/logbooks/Feature Importance in Absorbing Markov Chains.md

 # Feedback
 - Transition-wise interventions require too many assumptions, and are less meaningful from a feature selection/importance standpoint, so focus on the state-wise case from now on.
 These count as *rank 1 modifications* of the transition matrix, about which there is a decent amount of existing literature.
 - Can also analyse the partial effect of a row-wise blending between two transition matrices.
 At every point in a linear interpolation, we retain a valid transition matrix.
 - Also a note on the semantic context: it is very likely that we can treat $p$ and $q$ asymmetrically, treating $p$ as a *fact* case and $q$ as a *foil*.
-This means that we only need to consider interventions in one direction, and therefore don't need to worry about the problem of combining influences from both direction
+This means that we only need to consider interventions in one direction, and therefore don't need to worry about the problem of combining influences from both directions.